 Regardless of what option you choose, the best thing for you to do to keep shipping costs at a minimum is to know your data.
 It’s hard to decide where to cut costs if you don’t know where you’re overspending.
 Likewise, are you getting the best rates?
 Could you save money by finding a better shipping method or carrier?

 One option for a successful Free Shipping Strategy is to use the average cost per pound.
 This can determine how much to add to the sale price for each item.
-You know how much each item weighs, and you know the dimensions.
+You know how much each item weighs and its dimensions.
 With Refund Retriever, you can see the cost per pound shipped for each UPS or FedEx service.

 For example, say we are selling a 10-pound kettlebell with delivery to a house.
 The kettlebell costs us $5.25 wholesale.
-Using FedEx Home Delivery will cost us about $11.26 on average, based on our report above.
+Based on our report above, Using FedEx Home Delivery will cost us about $11.26 on average.
 The cost to the customer’s door will be $16.51, so we can determine the sale price.
 While this might not work in every situation, it is a straightforward example or an easy way to start.

 4. Zone Charts